SEGNIDIMOHAMED/SEGNIDIMOHAMED.github.io/bucket-list.md

 permalink: /bucket-list/
 comments: true
 ---
 I think it would be cool to try some of these things.
 God made a big world with a lot of beauty and excitement.
-Men have inveted their fiar share of beautiful and exciting things too.
-I would like to explore us much of that as I can. 😊
+Men have invented their fair share of beautiful and exciting things too.
+I would like to explore us much of both as I can. 😊

 Feel free to suggest some things I could try out!